denten-books/plain-text/main.md

 > Accordingly, since no one of these ever remains identical in appearance, which of them shall a man definitely affirm to be any one particular element and no other without incurring ridicule? [@lamb-timaeus, 49d]

 The idea in both of these translations is that matter has some sort of essence, but often changes in appearance.
 Jowett understands that which is changeable as "form."
-Contrast these passages from the one in *Cratylus*.
+Contrast the *Timaeus* passages from the one in *Cratylus*.
 Here Socrates is talking to Hermogenes about "name-giving," a discussion about how words signify things through convention.
 "What has the carpenter in view when he makes a shuttle?" asks Socrates.
 "Is it not something the nature of which is to weave?"
 Hermogenes agrees.
 "Well, then, if the shuttle breaks while he making it, will he make another with his mind fixed on that which is broken, or on that form (*eidos*) with reference to which he was making the one which he broke? " Hermogenes agrees it's the form.
 "Then we should very properly call that the real shuttle (*estin kerkis*)?"
 The exact appearance (I am going to use that word now) of the shuttle does not matter for Socrates.
 There are different types of shuttle weave wool and linen, but all of them, in Jowett's translation, "must contain the form or ideal (*eidos*) of shuttle [@lamb-cratylus, 389a-b]."
 Here then *eidos* is exactly the opposite of *phantazomenōn* in the previous passage, yet both were reasonably translated into the English "form."
-Unlike the changing appearance of water, the eternal form of the shuttle exists in the ideal world, with individual shuttles being somewhat corrupted (and even broken) instantiations of the essence.
+Unlike the changing appearance of water, the eternal form of the shuttle exists in the ideal world, with individual shuttles being somewhat corrupted (and even broken) instantiations of the essence.[^ln-plato]

-Here, the broken shuttle is that which is

-When it comes to the of handbags, texts, and paintings the American legal system grants at least four differing layers of protection.
-Utility patents protect the "functional" aspects of an object.
-Design patents protect the "ornamental" "look and appearance" aspects of jewelry, fashion, furniture, beverage containers, and computer icons.
-Under the US Copyright Law, Section 102, copyright law protects "original works of authorship" that are "fixed in any tangible medium of expression."
-Finally, the Lanham Act protects commercial identity and distinguishes the source of commercial goods.

-Putting aside trademark law, Under the law the text cannot be a mere object.

-Language about physicality.

-A derivative work is defined as "a work based upon one or more preexisting works such as a translation, musical arrangement, dramatization, fictionalization, motion picture version, sound recording, art reproduction, abridgment, condensation, or any other form in which a work may be recast, transformed, or adapted."
-17 U.S.C. § 101.

-Look at a case.
-Threshold of originality. "non-eligibility of "textual matter""Ets-Hokin v.
-Skyy Spirits Inc. Although a label's "graphical illustrations" are normally copyrightable, "textual matter" is not—at least not unless the text "aid[s] or augment[s]" an accompanying graphical illustration.

-U.S. Code: Title 35 - PATENTS

- Article One, section 8, clause 8 of the U.S. Constitution which states:

-    The Congress shall have power ...
-To promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries;

-design patents protect intellectual property textbook [@merges]

-35 U.S. Code § 171 - Patents for designs

-Whoever invents any new, original and ornamental design for an article of manufacture may obtain a patent therefor, subject to the conditions and requirements of this title.
-The provisions of this title relating to patents for inventions shall apply to patents for designs, except as otherwise provided.

-@dumont
-@gorham-vs-white
-@egi-vs-swisa

-The legal system "encodes" ideas of form and content.
-What is design?
-Confusion in for Plato as well.
+[^ln-plato]: My reading of Plato would be impossible without help from the Perseus Digital Library Project, which allows the reader to explore the Greek originals side-by-side with translations, maps, dictionaries, and other parallel texts.
+Sources consulted on the Plato's theory of forms include @rist, @woods, @dixsaut, @hegel1870.

+Several lines in Hegel's own exposition on Plato's idealism give us a glimpse of his struggle with the Platonic concept of form.
+He writes, "The Idea is nothing but what is current with us under the name of the Universal, when this word is not taken in the sense of *formal* Universal--which is only a property of things--but as the in-and-for-itself existent, as the essence, as that which alone is true.
+We translate the Greek word *eidos* by 'genus' or 'species' (*Gattung* or *Art* in German) [...]
+When 'genus' or 'species' is seized as a number of similar determinations collected by reflection from several individuals, to serve as a *mark* for the convenience of the understanding, then we have the Universal in quite an external [superficial] form [@hegel1870, 250]."
+I am attracted here by the idea of the "formal Universal," which Hegel is quick to dismiss as not quite the essence of the ideal.
+The formal universal functions as an interminate mediator between the ideal and the material world.
+I think what he means is that the form of the chair, for example, is still of this world and a property of the chair.
+But the Ideal of the chair is not so much a property of the chair, but the universal ideal  of the chair that determines all real-world members of the genus.
+The formal ideal is therefore part of both worlds.
+When we think of *Hamlet*, the form of the play belongs neither to the material substance of the text (pixel or paper) nor to the ideational content of the work.
+The form is something in-between the two worlds: it is in the shape of the letters and in the sounds of the words.
+The form is indeterminate, because we do not quite know which of these elements belong to the content of the play and which are the contingent material artifacts of the printing process: the way the fonts look, for example, or the way lines break on the page.

 ### 1.1.5 WYSINWYG (What You See Is Not What You Get)
 RUNOFF. http://web.archive.org/web/20141228030004/http://web.mit.edu/Saltzer/www/publications/CC-244.html